HorizonRobotics/SocialRobot/README.md

     Gif to be updated

 ### [Grocery Ground](python/social_bot/envs/grocery_ground.py)
 A playground with groceries on it.
-You could choose agent in the environment by setting the paramenter "agent_type".
+You could choose the agent in the environment by setting the paramenter "agent_type".
 We support pioneer2dx, pr2, turtlebot, irobot create, and icub for now.
 [ICub](http://www.icub.org) is an humanoid robot meant for more complex tasks in the future.
 You could also choose icub_with_hands, which is a more advanced version of icub that equipped with both cameras and dexterous hands.

 * [Goal task](python/social_bot/envs/grocery_ground.py): A task to chase a goal.

     <img src="media/grocery_ground_pioneer.gif" width="320" height="240" alt="pioneer"/> <img src="media/grocery_ground_icub.gif" width="360" height="240" alt="icub"/>

-    The agent will receive reward 1 when it is close enough to the goal, and get -1 if moving away from the goal too much or timeout.
+    The agent will receive reward 1 when it is close enough to the goal, and get -1 it becomes too far away from the goal or timeout.

 ### [PR2 Gripping](python/social_bot/envs/pr2.py)

-* A task that the agent need to use its grippers or fingers to grip a beer.
+* A task where the agent needs to use its grippers or fingers to grip a beer.

     Gif To be updated

-    A simple reward shaping is used to guide the agent's gripper to get close to the target, open the gripper and lift the target up.
+    Some simple reward shaping is used to guide the agent's gripper to get close to the target, open the gripper and lift the target up.

 ### [iCub Walking](python/social_bot/envs/icub_walk.py)